sfstoolbox/sfs-matlab/README.md

 ### Simulate time snapshots of sound fields

-With the files in <code>SFS_time_domain</code> you can simulate snapshots in time of an impulse sending out from your WFS or NFC-HOA system.
+With the files in <code>SFS_time_domain</code> you can simulate snapshots in time of an impulse originating from your WFS or NFC-HOA system.

-The following will create a snapshot in time after 200 samples for a broadband virtual point source placed at (0 2 0) m for 2.5D NFC-HOA.
+In the following we will create a snapshot in time after 200 samples for a broadband virtual point source placed at (0 2 0) m for 2.5D NFC-HOA.

 ```Matlab